Skip to content

 False

 Whether to display the evaluation results in a table.
+If a number is passed, the evaluation results will be truncated to that number before displayed.

 False

-max_errors int
+max_errors Optional[int]

 The maximum number of errors to allow before stopping evaluation.
+If None, inherits from dspy.settings.max_errors.

-provide_traceback bool
+provide_traceback Optional[bool]

 Whether to provide traceback information during evaluation.